Operation Pitting: Authorisation

 The operation was first announced on 13 August 2021 after it was authorised by Prime Minister Boris Johnson.
 Its stated aim, according to the Ministry of Defence, was to evacuate British nationals, embassy staff and Afghans eligible for relocation under the Afghan Relocation and Assistance Policy (ARAP).
 The operation began with approximately 600 military personnel, some of which were drawn from the British Army's high-readiness 16 Air Assault Brigade, tasked with logistical support and force protection.
 They were joined by a small team from the Home Office to assist the FCDO in Kabul with processing visas and other travel documents.
-Command and control for the operation was based at Permanent Joint Headquarters in Northwood, London and it was led by Commander of Joint Operations Sir Ben Key.
+Command and control for the operation was conducted by forward deployed and UK based elements of the Joint Force Headquarters based at Permanent Joint Headquarters in Northwood, London and it was led by Commander of Joint Operations Sir Ben Key.
 The United States carried out a concurrent military operation with the same aim, code-named Operation Allies Refuge, and there were similar operations being carried out by other countries.
 The UK established an airbridge between the UK and Afghanistan with stop-overs taking place in the United Arab Emirates.
 The operation had been planned months before; however, the Taliban offensive progressed far quicker than expected.